ahmadibrahim/REST-DOC/restmd.md

 ## The six constraints of REST
 ### Uniform Interface

-This constraints is defined by the fact that each resource is uniquely identified through a URI.
+This constraint is defined by the fact that each resource is uniquely identified through a URI.
 The server returns a representation of the resource to the client with respect to a predefined schema that is independent of the physical representation of the resource on the server.
 The most common formats are JSON and XML encoded as UTF-8 entities.

 ### Sans état
 L'approche sans état est clef dans REST.
 Elle signifie que l'ensemble des éléments requis à la manipulation des données est contenue dans l'URI, les paramètres de l'URI (query-string), le corps de la requête ou les entêtes.
 Une fois la requête traitée, le serveur renvoie au travers des entêtes, du corps ou du statut de la réponse , l'ensemble des informations requises pour d'éventuels appels ultérieurs.